shaansubbaiah/bmsce-paper-ripper/README.md

 ### !
 Update !

-- The e-library portal can now only be accessed from within the library via systems connected to the intranet.
-You'll have to run this script on one of the systems inside the library to download in bulk. :/
+- The e-library portal can now only be accessed from within the intranet.
+You'll have to run this script on a system connected to the college wifi or inside the library to download in bulk. :/

 ### New in V1.2